Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 A roll and sausage is a very popular breakfast or lunch foodstuff in Scotland.
 In certain parts of Scotland, however, the roll and sausage will be accompanied with a tattie scone and even a fried egg.
 Most often, the sausage and the tattie scone will be fried and the bread roll spread thick with butter but in this instance I have grilled both the sausage and the tattie scone and eliminated the butter from the roll altogether.

-The sausages most often used in this recipe in Scotland are Lorne sausages - sometimes called sliced sausages.
+The sausages most often used in this recipe in Scotland are Lorne sausages, sometimes called sliced sausages.
 They are basically the product of sausage meat formed in to large blocks, wrapped in plastic and then sliced.
 They come in both round (pictured) and the slightly larger square variety.

-Lorne sausages take about eight to ten minutes to grill under a moderate heat—turned half-way through—and the tattie scones will take a couple of minutes at most on either side to re-heat.
+- Lorne sausages take about eight to ten minutes to grill under a moderate heat—turned halfway through—and the tattie scones will take a couple of minutes at most on either side to re-heat.

-In order to fry the egg, a very little vegetable oil should be added to a non-stick pan and brought up to a fairly high heat before the egg is added.
+- In order to fry the egg, a very little vegetable oil should be added to a non-stick pan and brought up to a fairly high heat before the egg is added.

-A Traditional Full Scottish Breakfast
+Traditional Full Scottish Breakfast Recipe

 Although this type of breakfast is by no means eaten by the vast majority of Scots on a regular basis, it is very often a Sunday treat or something which is eaten at a cafe or restaurant.
 The more traditional Scottish breakfast on a daily basis is a bowl of cereal, or a slice of toast and a cup of tea or coffee.
-In my case—when I was in traditional employment—I am now ashamed to admit that it was a mug of black coffee and two cigarettes...!
+In my case—when I was in traditional employment—I am now ashamed to admit that it was a mug of black coffee and two cigarettes!

-1 Lorne sausage
+- 1 Lorne sausage

-1 slice of black pudding
+- 1 slice of black pudding

-2 tattie scones
+- 2 tattie scones

-2 rashers of bacon
+- 2 rashers of bacon

-1 free range, organic egg
+- 1 free-range, organic egg

-Preheat the grill to medium to high and put the sausage and black pudding under it first.
+- Preheat the grill to medium to high and put the sausage and black pudding under it first.
 They will take about four to five minutes each side.
 When the sausage and black pudding are turned, add the bacon, turning after two minutes.
 When the bacon is turned, add the tattie scones turning after one minute.
 It may be necessary to read this paragraph twice!

-When we are cooking with eggs, we should never use them straight from the fridge.
+- When we are cooking with eggs, we should never use them straight from the fridge.
 If one keeps them in the fridge, they must be removed at least two hours prior to cooking them if one is to achieve the best results.
 I remember the horror on my Gran's face when I was a child when she heard of anyone keeping eggs in the refrigerator.
 The difference can be truly amazing.

-When the bacon is on the grill pan, put a little vegetable or sunflower oil in to a non-stick frying-pan and bring the oil up to a fairly high heat.
+- When the bacon is on the grill pan, put a little vegetable or sunflower oil in to a non-stick frying-pan and bring the oil up to a fairly high heat.
 Add the egg and reduce the heat a little to medium.
 Cook the egg in this way until the other items are ready.

 - The baked beans in tomato sauce should be gently heated for a couple of minutes in a small saucepan.

 Other items which one may wish to include in a traditional full Scottish breakfast would be such as mushrooms or tomatoes (grilled rather than fried) or toast (as opposed to the tattie scones or fried bread.)